rbsec/sslscan/README.md

 [![ci](https://github.com/rbsec/sslscan/actions/workflows/ci.yml/badge.svg)](https://github.com/rbsec/sslscan/actions/workflows/ci.yml)

-This is a fork of ioerror's version of sslscan (the original readme of which is included below).
+This is a fork of ioerror's version of sslscan (the original readme of which is included below) by rbsec (robin@rbsec.net).

 Key changes are as follows:

 * Highlight SSLv2 and SSLv3 ciphers in output.